 (not recommended).
 These are the only methods that ensure that each distributed

-server shares the same component server and database connection information if
+server shares the same connection information for component servers and if the

-For example, if you change the IIS port number on the SBM Application Engine server, you must update the configuration settings on the Application Repository and SBM Mail Services machines as well to ensure they can still communicate with SBM Application Engine.
-(This change is automatically detected if you use the Configuration Settings database to store configuration settings for all servers in a centralized location.)
+For example, if you change the IIS port number on the SBM Application Engine server, you must update the connection settings on the Application Repository and SBM Mail Services machines as well to ensure they can still communicate with SBM Application Engine.
+(This change is automatically detected if you use the configuration synchronization feature.)